UPC/EAN Barcode Font Package

 are provided that are free to use with this package.

-- Low Resolution Printer Support: UPC and EAN
+- Low Resolution Printer Support: UPC and EAN barcode fonts from

-printers, 300 DPI printers and to higher-resolution printers.
+DPI printers and to higher-resolution printers.
 When printing at 203 DPI, the

 point size chosen should be a multiple of 6.
 When printing at 300 DPI, the point

 size chosen should be a multiple of 4.

-- Five Heights Provided: Fonts with "S" in the
+- Five Heights Provided: Fonts with "S" in the name are "shortened

-However, IDAutomation has observed these shorter symbols used with UPC-A and UPC-E barcodes.
+observed these shorter symbols used with UPC-A and UPC-E barcodes.
 Fonts with

-"M" in the name are "medium height" fonts and are recommended for printing EAN-8 and UPC-E barcodes.
+"M" in the name are "medium height" fonts and are recommended for printing EAN-8

-22mm when printed at 16 points and are recommended for printing
+approximately 22mm when printed at 16 points and are recommended for printing

 UPC-A and EAN-13 barcodes.

-GS1, UCC, EAN, European EN 797 and IEC 15420:2000 specifications.
+GTIN, UCC, EAN, European EN 797 and IEC 15420:2000 specifications.
 All symbols of this

 specification are in the fonts, including human readable characters and add-on

 - Embeddable Functionality: The EAN and UPC fonts included with the

 Developer License allow embedding into PDFs, Word documents and others.

 - Non-Human Readable Fonts Provided: Fonts that exclude the normal

 human readable characters are provided in this package to support the printing

 human readable variation implementation.

-- Multiple Font Formats Provided:
+- Multiple Font Formats Provided